eugkik/sql-challenge/README.md

 # sql-challenge

-The ERD was created on quickdatabasediagrams.com and exported as employee_schema.sql.
+The ERD was created using quickdatabasediagrams.com and exported as employee_schema.sql.

 The database tables are created using employee_schema.sql.